snnclsr/human_action_recognition/README.md

 ## Human Action Recognition using Deep Learning (Demo Project)

 In this project, we developed human action recognition system using deep learning.
-You can check our final models evaluation from video below.
+You can check our final model's evaluation from video below.

 ![VIDEO WILL BE HERE!]()